CBPuchi/habittracker/README.md

 # habittracker
-implementation of a bakcend of a habit tracker.
+implementation of a backend of a habit tracker.
 Follow upd your acitivities